 PTSD stands for post-traumatic stress disorder.
 It is a condition that affects people from all walks of life, not just those in combat.
 You may have heard of this condition, but you don’t know much about it, and you have questions.
 Here are some answers about the effects of PTSD including one of the most common ones, “Is depression common with PTSD?”
-You’ll also learn how we treat PTSD at our mental health facility in Florida.
+You’ll also learn how we provide effective therapy at our inpatient PTSD treatment center in Florida.

 While some may think PTSD only happens to our first responders, anyone can develop PTSD due to a traumatic event, but the risk factors are just greater for those who serve the country.
 This paragraph from the National Center for PTSD puts it into perspective.